 We’ve all heard the old saying: “The customer is always right.”
 While many might argue with this sentiment, one thing is for certain: happy customers are lifelong customers.

-Approach every customer interaction with customer service in mind, and you’re sure successfully turn those one-time customers into ambassadors for your brand – the best kind of marketing out there.
+Approach every customer interaction with customer support in mind, and you’re sure to successfully turn those one-time customers into ambassadors for your brand – the best kind of marketing out there.

 Creating An Effective Marketing Strategy

 Every business should have a marketing strategy in place to inform decisions when it comes to advertising and other aspects of marketing.
 When creating this strategy, business owners should keep the 4 P’s in mind: product, place, price, and promotion:

 - Product: The first “P” is the easiest.
 Your “product” is whatever your business is selling, whether it’s a tangible product or an intangible service.
 No business can succeed without a product that is in demand, fulfilling a want or need of their target audience.
 The key to market your product successfully is a solid understanding of what makes it unique and desirable to your customers in order to create advertising that shows it off to the best of your ability.